March 13, 2018 How do I Run a Twitter Contest?

 Every few months we hear about marketing “growth hacks” and new buzzwords, but there are a few tried-and-true tactics that stick around because they work.
 Twitter contests, for example.

 Twitter contests can get a lot of traction very quickly, and people are sometimes a little more willing to hit that retweet button than they would be to share a post on other platforms.
-This can work to your advantage, and help your contest go viral a more quickly.
+This can work to your advantage, and help your contest get more exposure faster.

-In this post, you’ll learn how to run a Twitter contest that will help you engage your audience, get results, and reach your goals.
+In this post, you’ll learn how to run a Twitter contest that will help you engage your audience, grow followers, and get results to help you reach your goals.

 8 Steps to Hosting a Twitter Contest